NickDeReus-ISU/DS-202-Final-Project/README.md

 ### Final Data Shape

+## Results

 ### Basic Observations of from the Dataset

 #### Average Annual Temperature Over Time

 We find that the locations in our dataset have seen a progressive increase in average temperatures over the time since the beginning of the time period in 1962.
+We can’t use this to prove global warming necessarily because these locations are all likely subject to the Heat Island effect, but the experience of people living in these locations is one of increasing average temperature.

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-When charted by region, we can see that this increase in average temperatures is felt across all climate regions, but is most obvious in region 6, the coolest region.
+When charted by region, we can see that this increase in average temperatures is felt across all climate regions, but is most obvious in Region 6, which is the coolest region.

     ## `summarise()` has grouped output by 'region'.
 You can override using the
     ## `.groups` argument.